Author: Julia Haist

 This is the one most people are likely to already be familiar with- “Just take a few deep breaths”, is something we’ve heard before, and it’s good advice.
 However, there are a few more specific details in this powerful breathing technique for anxiety.

-Check out this video for a demonstration on how to do deep belly breathing.
+Watch a demonstration on how to do deep belly breathing.

 The Buteyko method of breathwork is named after Ukrainian Doctor Konstantin Buteyko, who based his work on the idea that most people were suffering from over-breathing.
 Whereas many people’s belief would be that taking in more oxygen equals better breathing and better health, Buteyko’s methods are founded in gently reducing one’s oxygen intake to improve the body’s ability to absorb oxygen, prevent hyperventilation and trigger the “rest and digest” state of the ANS by mimicking our breath patterns when we’re at rest.